Nice3point/RevitToolkit/Readme.md

 ### Transaction utils

-The TransactionManager gives you the ability to create transactions.
+The TransactionManager allows you to create transactions.
 You can write custom code in a lambda, and the method will take care of safely closing transactions in case of exceptions and cleaning up unmanaged resources.

 Modification of the document, without specifying settings, the implementation already contains the name, and may not be specified: